-Kenny Loggins co-wrote this with Doobie Brothers lead singer Michael McDonald.
+Kenny Loggins co-wrote "What a Fool Believes" with Doobie Brothers lead singer Michael McDonald.
 Loggins put his version on his album Nightwatch, which was released in July 1978, five months before The Doobies included it on their Minute by Minute album.
 Loggins' version was never released as a single, but The Doobie Brothers took it to #1 in the US in April 1979.

 This was the band's second US #1, after "Black Water